Interplay between Hubbard interaction and charge transfer energy in three-orbital Emery model: implication on cuprates and nickelates: Introduction

-The three-orbital model has been applied to investigate cuprate SC since its discovery and already been shown to be plausible framework.
+The three-orbital model has been applied to investigate cuprate SC since its discovery and \py{has} already been shown to be \py{a} plausible framework.
 For example, previous work~\cite{scalettar_antiferromagnetic_1991,maier_magnetic_1999} uncovered the strong suppression of the antiferromagnetic state upon doping by both exact diagonalization (ED) and dynamical mean-field theory (DMFT).
 Contemporaneously, Guerrero \textit{et al.}~\cite{guerrero_quantum_1998} used the constrained-path Monte Carlo method to demonstrate that the $d$-wave pairing correlations dominate the extended $s$-wave.
 Medici \textit{et al.}~\cite{de_medici_correlation_2009} studied the doping asymmetry of ZRS using DMFT.
-They pointed out that the cuprates are in an intermediate correlation regime and casted doubt on the validity of the ZRS approximation when the charge transfer energy enters into the large regime.
-Owing to the improved computational capabilities, in recent years, there is growing support for the emergence of superconductivity~\cite{ponsioen_superconducting_2023}, pseudogap~\cite{tajima_correlation_2024, wu_pseudogap_2018}, and density wave orders~\cite{xu_coexistence_2024, mai_fluctuating_2024, jiang_pair_2023} within the three-orbital model.
-Another key motivation arises from the recently discovered infinite-layer nickelate high-${\mathrm{T_c}}$ superconductors~\cite{li2019superconductivity}, which have a larger charge transfer energy~\cite{mi20prl,kapeghian2020electronic, kreisel2022superconducting} than cuprates and are closer to a competing regime of Mott-Hubbard versus charge- transfer dominance~\cite{ding2024cuprate, lechermann2024oxygen}, in spite of the claimed importance of other orbitals like interstitial $s$ orbital~\cite{gu2020substantial, chen2022dynamical, li2025observationelectridelikesstates}.
+They pointed out that the cuprates are in an intermediate correlation regime and cast doubt on the validity of the ZRS approximation when the charge transfer energy enters into the large regime. \py{In recent years, owing to improved computational capabilities,} there is growing support for the emergence of superconductivity~\cite{ponsioen_superconducting_2023}, pseudogap~\cite{tajima_correlation_2024, wu_pseudogap_2018}, and density wave orders~\cite{xu_coexistence_2024, mai_fluctuating_2024, jiang_pair_2023} within the three-orbital model.
+Another key motivation arises from the recently discovered infinite-layer nickelate high-${\mathrm{T_c}}$ superconductors~\cite{li2019superconductivity}, which have a larger charge transfer energy~\cite{mi20prl,kapeghian2020electronic, kreisel2022superconducting} than cuprates and are closer to a competing regime of Mott Hubbard versus charge transfer dominance~\cite{ding2024cuprate, lechermann2024oxygen}, in spite of the claimed importance of other orbitals like interstitial $s$ orbital~\cite{gu2020substantial, chen2022dynamical, li2025observationelectridelikesstates}.